Asbestosis

 • Financial compensation: Through VA financial benefits, you can receive monthly payouts to cover living expenses and health care costs.

-• Medical care: If you have VA Health Care, you can access low-cost or free treatment from VA doctors and hospitals.
-This is especially helpful for asbestosis patients later diagnosed with mesothelioma, as some of the best mesothelioma doctors are partnered with the VA.
+• Medical care: If you have VA health care, you can access low-cost or free treatment from VA doctors and hospitals.
+This is especially helpful for asbestosis patients who also have mesothelioma, as some of the best mesothelioma doctors are partnered with the VA.

-• Survivor benefits: Your family may also qualify for financial benefits if you pass away from asbestosis or another illness tied to your military service.
+• Survivor benefits: Your family may also qualify for financial benefits if you pass away from asbestosis or another illness tied to military asbestos exposure.
 These benefits can keep your next of kin financially stable.

-Further, legal claims do not prevent you from receiving VA benefits.
-In fact, you may be able to file a lawsuit or other legal claim and a VA benefits claim at the same time.
-Connect with a lawyer to see if you’re eligible.
+Lawsuits do not prevent you from receiving VA benefits.
+In fact, you may be able to file a lawsuit and a VA benefits claim at the same time.
+Get a free case review to learn if you qualify to file a lawsuit.

 Asbestos Trust Funds

-Many manufacturers of asbestos-based products declared bankruptcy so they could avoid being sued.
-That said, you can still pursue compensation from these manufacturers through asbestos trust funds.
+Many makers of asbestos-based products declared bankruptcy to avoid being sued.
+That said, you can still get compensation through asbestos trust funds.

-An asbestosis attorney can file claims with these trust funds on your behalf.
-Much like filing a legal claim, there’s no hassle to you or your loved ones.
+An asbestosis attorney can file claims with these trust funds on your behalf with less stress on your end.

 Every year, veterans and civilians are diagnosed with asbestosis.
 Those diagnosed will suffer from the condition for the rest of their lives.

-Get a free veterans packet to learn how you can access benefits and compensation.
+Get a free case review to learn how to access benefits and compensation for asbestosis.

 How long does it take to get asbestosis?

-No — asbestosis is incurable.
-However, there are ways to reduce your symptoms, such as getting oxygen therapy, not smoking, and attending a pulmonary rehabilitation program.
+Asbestosis is incurable, but there are ways to reduce your symptoms, such as getting oxygen therapy, not smoking, and attending a pulmonary rehabilitation program.

 Talk to your doctor to learn how you can manage asbestosis after diagnosis.